Hongwei-Z/FishingNetTopology/README.md

-   fnt.findThroughput():               # Return the list of throughput at each layer fnt.findUtilization():              # Calculate the utilization of each layer fnt.findWaste():                    # Calculate the waste rate of each layer fnt.findCumWaste():                 # Calculate the cumulative waste rate
+   fnt.findThroughput():               # Return the list of throughput at each layer fnt.findUtilization():              # Calculate the utilization of each layer fnt.findWaste():                    # Calculate the waste rate of each layer fnt.findCumWaste():                 # Calculate the cumulative waste rate at each layer fnt.findWasteRate():                # Calculate the waste rate of entire network

    Graph.drawFNT(fnt)                  # Draw a FNT graph
    Graph.drawCWs(fnt)                  # Show the cumulative weight of all nodes